ohenrik/hush/README.md

 To run silently type `nohup sh doom.sh &` and then close the terminal. :D Remember to note down the PID to kill the process with `kill <pid>`

-If you forget the PID use `ps -a` and search the list for `sh doom.sh` and read the PID from the first column
+If you forget the PID use `ps -ax` and search the list for `doom.sh` and read the PID from the first column

+nohup sh doom.sh 0.02 &